Licensing is not the most exciting topic, but if you wish to contribute, you will absolutely need to read it.

 Considerations to always keep in mind

 Also be sure that you have the right to actually release the art work under the license you chose.
-Some (typically commercial) software might restrict what you are allowed to do with anything created with that software.
+Some (usually commercial) software might restrict what you are allowed to do with anything created with that software.
+If the software includes bundled sound or image samples, be sure to follow the publisher's licensing requirements if you integrate the samples into your work.

 Brands, corporations etc